 The Cherbourg Aboriginal Community is located 4.8 km from Murgon and was established in 1904.
 This community played an important role in the development of the Barambah region.
 Cherbourg came into existence when the Queensland State Government of the times forced Aborigines from 21 different groups to live together in the settlement, including the remnants of the decimated Fraser Island tribe.

 Cherbourg is run by the Cherbourg Aboriginal Shire Council which is made up of respected elders elected from the Community.

-Cherbourg has a Cafe, a Convenience store, Hospital and an Aged Care Facility, Community Radio Station, Sports Centre and Football ground as well as Educational facilities including a TAFE Campus, Primary School & Childcare Facility.
+Cherbourg has a Convenience store, Hospital and an Aged Care Facility, Community Radio Station, Sports Centre and Football ground as well as Educational facilities including a TAFE Campus, Primary School & Childcare Facility.

 The Ration Shed Museum is adding more projects and improvements to the complex.
 They are running the HIPPY project there (Home Interaction Program for Parents and Youngsters) and the Many Threads group (a craft initiative).

 - Visit the Ration Shed Museum…exhibiting the history of Cherbourg

 - Art & Crafts… by the artists of the Community